-Retail sales of privately owned fire trucks or other privately owned vehicles that have permanently attached firefighting equipment, that are used only for firefighting purposes, are classified as special mobile equipment, as provided in SUTB 61-10, are subject to the general State, applicable local, and applicable transit rates of sales and use tax.
+Retail sales of privately owned vehicles that have permanently attached firefighting equipment and that are used only for firefighting purposes are classified as special mobile equipment, as provided in SUTB 61-10.
+Such sales of special mobile equipment are subject to the general State, applicable local, and applicable transit rates of sales and use tax.